scrabbletank/farhome-rules/rulesdoc.md

 ___
 ***Enchanting Presence.*** Any attack, maneuver or spell attack against this target adds 2 Terrible dice to their rolls.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 They cast all spells at 3rd level using 3/3/1 as their spellcasting roll, and cannot cast more than 5 times per long rest.
-Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_. know the following spells: _Phantasmal Blades_, _Fireball_, _Beacon_, _Sword Burst_, _Healing Word_.
+Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_. know the following spells: _Phantasmal Blades_, _Fireball_, _Symbol of Will_, _Sword Burst_, _Healing Word_.

 **Actions**